How to Choose the Right Kind of Therapy for OCD

 You may have noticed that I did not include “thought stopping” in my list.
 Why not?

-Again, I digress for a story. ?
+Again, I digress for a story.

-I tried out a counselor once at the beginning of my treatment and informed her right away that I had been diagnosed with OCD and did not wish to follow traditional CBT.
+I tried out a counselor once at the beginning of my treatment and informed her right away that I had been diagnosed with OCD and did not wish to follow traditional talk therapy.
 She smiled, nodded, and wrote down a few notes on her pad.
 When I began describing my symptoms, she stuck her pen behind her ear and said, “what we’re going to learn together is how to do thought-stopping.”

 I was like, wait — what?
 SERIOUSLY?